3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 12 == "12";
 //=> true

+true == "true";
+//=> true
 ```

 #### Equality Operator `===`

 To avoid type coercion and measure equality more strictly, **use the triple-equals operator**.
 Because `===` measures strict equality, we will use this far more often when checking whether two things are, in fact, the same thing.
 It makes sure that the operands are the same, and also that the type is the same.
+It is a best practice to use strict equality.

 > **Note:** "Sameness" and "equality" have various definitions and can be somewhat "fuzzy".
 They can also differ in programming languages.
-Because you'll often be measuring whether two things are equal, you should investigate the way this works carefully.
+Because you will often be measuring whether two things are equal, you should investigate the way this works carefully.

 Some examples: